dangerzau/pihole-dns-sync/README.md

-📦 pihole-dns-sync
+📦 Pihole-Dns-Sync
 Automated Pi-hole v6 DNS Record Management for Docker Containers

-pihole-dns-sync is a lightweight tool that listens for Docker container events and automatically syncs container DNS records with your Pi-hole v6 instance.
+Pihole-Dns-Sync is a lightweight tool that listens for Docker container events and automatically syncs container DNS records with your Pi-hole v6 instance.
 It supports both Traefik labels and manual container environment variables to manage A and CNAME records dynamically.

 ✨ Features
 🐳 Listens to container start/stop events

-🔖 Reads Traefik Host() labels or custom environment variables

-🛡️ Adds A or CNAME records to Pi-hole v6 automatically

-🧹 Removes DNS records when containers stop
+🔖 Reads Traefik Host() labels or custom environment variables 🛡️ Adds A or CNAME records to Pi-hole v6 automatically 🧹 Removes DNS records when containers stop
 🧪 Dry-run mode for safe testing
 📈 Exposes Prometheus metrics

-💚 Healthcheck HTTP server for monitoring

-🔥 Extremely lightweight and fast (Python + Docker SDK)

-⚙️ Environment Variables
+🔥 Extremely lightweight and fast (Python + Docker SDK) ⚙️ Environment Variables

 Variable	Required	Default	Description
-PIHOLE_URL	✅	—	Full URL (e.g., http://192.168.1.10) or IP address of Pi-hole (must include `/api/` suffix)
+PIHOLE_URL	✅	—	Full URL (e.g., http://192.168.1.10) or IP address of Pi-hole (must include `/api/` suffix) and can use the docker service name ie http://pihole/api
-PIHOLE_PASSWORD	✅	—	Pi-hole web interface password (used to obtain a session) DEFAULT_DNS_TARGET	❌	—	Default target IP or host if using Traefik mode TRAEFIK_WATCH	❌	true	Whether to watch Traefik labels (true) or manual vars (false) DRY_RUN	❌	false	If true, no changes are made to Pi-hole (simulates only)
+PIHOLE_PASSWORD	✅	—	Pi-hole web interface api password (used to obtain a session) DEFAULT_DNS_TARGET	❌	—	Default target IP or host if using Traefik mode TRAEFIK_WATCH	❌	true	Whether to watch Traefik labels (true) or manual vars (false) DRY_RUN	❌	false	If true, no changes are made to Pi-hole (simulates only)